+Does your money control you?
+Or you are you being controlled by your money?
 Some of you may answer this question as “Yes”, but most of you would answer “No”.
 Let me elaborate on this question, does your money really control you?
 This money question would show the true priority of your life.
 It’s either you control your money or otherwise.

 “tell me where you spend your money and I will tell your priorities”

 – James Frick.

 When I started my family, I thought I had all that it takes to facilitate my finances, until I learned about being controlled by money one of my first few years of being married.